The Best Exercises for Bakers Cyst

 What is a Bakers Cyst?

-Baker’s cyst, also known as a popliteal cyst, is a fluid-filled swelling that develops behind the knee.
+A Baker’s cyst, also known as a popliteal cyst, is a fluid-filled swelling that develops behind the knee.
 It often results from excess synovial fluid, which lubricates the knee joint, leading to swelling and discomfort.
 It can cause knee pain, stiffness, and reduced mobility.
-Bakers Cysts are also known as synovial cysts
+Bakers Cysts are also known as synovial cysts.

 Diagnosing a Baker’s cyst typically involves a physical exam and imaging tests like ultrasound or magnetic resonance (MRI scan).